hydraulic-software/conveyor/guidebook/docs/faq/index.md

 It can package any kind of app, it just has some built-in features to make packaging Electron, JVM and Flutter apps easy.
 The [tutorial](../tutorial/new.md) shows how to package a CMake based C++ OpenGL app, for example.

-Although you can package any kind of app, over time Conveyor will gain features to apps using specific frameworks easier to package.

 ## Is Conveyor only for desktop apps?